 Professional panel appointments

 - Grade 4 Crown Prosecution Service (CPS) prosecutor: (General Crime & Proceeds of Crime).

 Mark has extensive experience of general criminal work and has particular expertise in both drug and cigarette smuggling prosecutions.

-Mark has substantial judicial review experience involving both immigration and criminal matters.
+Mark has substantial judicial review experience involving both immigration and criminal matters and proceeds of crime.
 Mark has a particular interest in public law and criminal issues relating to Christian belief.

 Cases of Note